Yeferson Soteldo: Santos

 On 12 January 2019, Soteldo agreed to a four-year contract with Série A side Santos FC.
 He made his debut for the club twelve days later, replacing Felippe Cardoso and scoring his team's third in a 4–0 away routing of São Bento, for the year's Campeonato Paulista.

 Soteldo soon became an undisputed starter under Jorge Sampaoli, scoring two braces in the month of November, against Botafogo (4–1 home win) and Goiás (3–0 away win).
 On 11 February 2020, he renewed his contract until December 2023.

 Toronto FC

 On 24 April 2021, Soteldo's club Santos FC confirmed that Soteldo had been sold to MLS side Toronto FC for a fee of $6.5 million.
 The fee covers 75% of his playing rights and enables Santos FC to avoid a transfer ban imposed by FIFA due to them failing to pay Huachipato back in 2019.
 He made his debut on May 8, in a substitute appearance, against the New York Red Bulls.
 On July 7, Soteldo scored his first goal for Toronto against the New England Revolution.

 Tigres

 On 31 January 2022, Soteldo joined Liga MX club Tigres UANL in a transfer with Carlos Salcedo coming to Toronto in exchange.

-Return to Santos (loan)
+Return to Santos

 On 11 August 2022, Santos announced the return of Soteldo on loan until July 2023, with a buyout clause.
+However, he struggled with injuries during his second spell, spending three months sidelined due to a shoulder injury in the early stages of the 2023 season.

+On 16 June 2023, Santos announced that the club exercised the buyout clause on Soteldo's contract, purchasing 50% of his economic rights, and with the player signing a contract until June 2027.
+However, he was separated from the first team squad on 1 July due to indiscipline problems, but still officially signed his permanent contract six days later.

+On 6 August 2023, one day after the dismissal of head coach Paulo Turra, Soteldo was reinstated in the first team squad of Santos.
+He scored his first goal after returning on 1 October, netting his team's fourth in a 4–1 home routing of Vasco da Gama; in that same match, he also stepped on the ball with both feet in an attempt to make a stunt, which led to a subsequent on-field brawl.

+Loan to Grêmio

+On 22 December 2023, after Santos' first-ever relegation, Soteldo moved to Grêmio on loan for the 2024 season.

+2025 season

+Back to Santos for the 2025 season, Soteldo renewed his contract with the club until December 2028 on 12 February of that year.

+Fluminense

+On 10 June 2025, Soteldo moved to Fluminense on a three-and-a-half-year contract.
+This move saw him reunite with former Grêmio coach, Renato Gaúcho.